-- Design the centre as an integrated whole with community facilities and parkland. - Ensure that fine grain speciality shops/ hospitality uses are provided adjacent to both the village green and the Greenway.
+- Design the centre as an integrated whole with community facilities and parkland. - · Ensure that fine grain speciality shops/ hospitality uses are provided adjacent to both the village green and the Greenway.
 Discourage establishment of any drive-thru takeaway outlets within the centre. - Include higher density housing within the centre where achievable. - Locate the village green at the intersection of Sixteenth Street and the new Parkway. - Locate the community facilities to the south of the parkland - Provide direct pedestrian access to the supermarket from both Sixteenth Street and car parking areas. - Ensure clear and amenable pedestrian access is provided to and between different land uses within the centres. - Incorporate generous pedestrian pavement areas between parkland and the retail development sufficient to accommodate generous landscaping and outdoor dining opportunities. - Require access to loading to be provided from Ontario Avenue rather than Sixteenth Street. - Locate car parking off Ontario Avenue and provide a skin of residential or commercial uses at the interfaces.
 Where a skin of uses is not provided, require generous landscape screening to be provided, where access is not required.

-Refer to Appendix A for a comprehensive review of background documents including a table of recommendations outlining key considerations found within the earlier Development Plan (2014).
-Economic Assessment Report (2018) and the Sixteenth Street Masterplan (2016) and how they may influence the curation of the masterplan in following Stages.
-The table is broken into 3 themes including access and movement, public open space and land use mix.
+A comprehensive review of background documents was undertaken as part of this project process.
+It includes a table of recommendations outlining key considerations found within the earlier Development Plan (2014), Economic Assessment Report (2018) and the Sixteenth Street Masterplan (2016) and how they may influence the curation of the masterplan.